mmastrac/stylus/docs/src/configuration/monitor/README.md

 ## Testing Your Configurations

-As monitor scripts using metadata can be somewhat tricky to get right, **Stylus** includes a [`stylus test` command](../../getting-started/stylus-test.md) to allow you to develop your test script in a slightly more interactive manner.
-The output from `stylus test` will include the test script's stdout and stderr streams, plus the parsed monitor state as JSON, and the final rendered CSS.
+Since monitor scripts with metadata can be tricky to get right, **Stylus** includes a [`stylus test` command](../../getting-started/stylus-test.md) that lets you develop your test script interactively.
+The output shows your script's stdout and stderr, plus the parsed monitor state as JSON, and the final rendered CSS.